lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 ```

-One such requirement are the paths to sound files that will be used to play sounds for Alarms and Timers.You can get the required sound files from the Timer and Alarms section at <https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/alexa-voice-service-ux-design-guidelines>
+One such requirement are the paths to sound files that will be used to play sounds for Alarms and Timers.
+You can get the required sound files from the Timer and Alarms section at <https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/alexa-voice-service-ux-design-guidelines>

 For the purposes of the demo, we will be downloading them directly using the following commands:
 ```